Vine Ripe Nutrition Logo

 12 soft corn tortillas

-Spring toppings for tacos: Goat cheese, Thinly sliced spinach, cabbage, carrots, and cilantro.
-Shredded beets and radish salsa would also be great for these!
-Try my fresh radish salsa .
+Spring toppings for tacos include goat cheese, thinly sliced spinach, cabbage, carrots, and cilantro.
+Shredded beets and radish salsa would also be great.
+Try my fresh radish salsa.

-In a medium sauce pan cook lentils in vegetable broth until they are just soft.
-In a skillet saute onion in a few teaspoons of olive oil until soft and start to brown.
+In a medium saucepan, cook lentils in vegetable broth until just soft.
+In a skillet, saute onion in a few teaspoons of olive oil until soft and starting to brown.
 Add chili powder and cumin.
 Toss in lentils and let them lightly brown and get crunchy.
 Add salt and pepper to taste.

-Microwave corn tortillas a few seconds in the microwave.
-Add two corn tortillas on a plate and add toppings.
+Microwave corn tortillas for a few seconds.
+Add two corn tortillas to a plate and add toppings.
 Use a toothpick to close if desired.
 Seriously, these are so tasty.
 I hope that you enjoy them!

 Pea and Spinach Risotto